 Kerri Williams of Platinum Registration was recently asked to make a presentation about upgrading an existing ISO 9001 management System to ISO 13485.

 She kindly allows us to display her presentation.
-With her agreement we have modified the content to remove background and benefit information about Platinum Registration.
-The presentation covers many of the differences between ISO 13485 and ISO 9001 but read below for more information about some of the issues which have to be considered.
+With her agreement, we have modified the content to remove background and benefits information about Platinum Registration.
+The presentation covers many of the differences between ISO 13485 and ISO 9001 but reads below for more information about some of the issues which have to be considered.
 You can see the presentation here: Upgrading to ISO 13485 from ISO 9001.

-Organizations who are already registered to ISO 9001 are often interested in migrating to industry specific versions of the standard.
-These include TS16949 (for the Automotive Industry), AS9100 (for the Aerospace Industry) and ISO 13485 (for the Medical Device Manufacturing Industry).
+Organizations that are already registered to ISO 9001 are often interested in migrating to industry-specific versions of the standard.
+These include TS16949 (for the Automotive Industry), AS9100 (for the Aerospace Industry), and ISO 13485 (for the Medical Device Manufacturing Industry).
 In some instances, customers are insisting on conformance and in others, organizations want the marketing advantage to break into or extend their involvement in the industry.

 These versions enhance the requirements of ISO 9001 by adding additional requirements that must be built into the management system and implemented – with evidence, to demonstrate conformance to an auditor.

-This presentation looks at the differences that exist between ISO 9001 and ISO 13485 but the principle is the same with the other standards.
+This presentation looks at the differences that exist between ISO 9001 and ISO 13485 but the principle is the same as the other standards.

 With ISO 13485 the scope of the management system is very important.
-ISO 13485 is used by the medical device regulatory agencies in Europe, Canada, Australia and Japan (among others) and has been accepted by a global harmonization task force which is supported by the US.
+ISO 13485 is used by the medical device regulatory agencies in Europe, Canada, Australia, and Japan (among others) and has been accepted by a global harmonization task force which is supported by the US.
 At this time, the FDA does not use ISO 13485 and thus steps must be taken to address their requirements (CFR 21 Pt 820) if it is also applicable.
-For many higher risk devices, agencies require that this standard is implemented before they will allow the marketing of the medical device.
+For many higher-risk devices, agencies require that this standard be implemented before they will allow the marketing of the medical device.

 ISO 13485 contains a number of requirements that are applicable only to the device manufacturer.
 For instance, the collection of post-market intelligence.
-Being registered to ISO 13485 implies that you have the ability to collect post market intelligence about the medical device.
+Being registered to ISO 13485 implies that you have the ability to collect post-market intelligence about the medical device.
 However, a contractor might not even know what device their part is used in.
-In some situations the contractor cannot exclude these requirements (like for instance they might be able to exclude the requirement for the control of sterilization) and must be able to demonstrate an ability to do something that they will never have any use to do.
+In some situations, the contractor cannot exclude these requirements (for instance they might be able to exclude the requirement for the control of sterilization) and must be able to demonstrate an ability to do something that they will never have any use to do.